robotman2412/boa-risc-v/README.md

 | [22]    | DIVMOD | `0`                | Fusion of division and modulo supported
 | [23]    | MULLH  | `0`                | Fusion of mul and mulh[s][u] instructions supported
 | [31]    | FORK   | `0`                | Recommended way to distinguish between official releases and fork releases of Boa-RISC-V
-Other bits of `mipid` are currently reserved for future use and should be 0 until allocated.
+Other bits of `mimpid` are currently reserved for future use and should be 0 until allocated.

 Parameters encodable by standard means include:
 - Maximum supported ISA (value of `misa` at reset)